We Are J'Ouvert

 The posters were primarily designed for viewing in LinkNYC Kiosks, which cycle through advertisements on the street.
 They were also printed and posted in key areas where parade attendees and at-risk youth were concentrated.

 Because of the primary target audience, 16-24 year old's within the community, a social media component was necessary.
 The logo was available for download and use on social media images, but images of J'Ouvert in action were shared through the social media accounts of the Mayor's Office, Borough President of Brooklyn's office and affiliates.
 The hashtag #WeAreJOuvert was coined in 2016, and made it's return in 2017 as the logo and title.

-All of the creative time spent on this project was donated.
+All of the creative time and resources for this project were donated.
 Photos were provided by community photographers Keith Getter, Rebecca Smeyne, William Farrington & David Vidale.
-I am responsible for photo selection, art direction, logo design and poster design.